NERSC/ml-pm-training-2022/README.md

 It is common practice to decay the learning rate according to some schedule as the model trains, so that the optimizer can settle into sharper minima during gradient descent.
 Here we opt for the cosine learning rate decay schedule, which starts at an intial learning rate and decays continuously throughout training according to a cosine function.
 This is handled by the `lr_schedule` routine defined in [`utils/__init__.py`](utils/__init__.py), which also has logic to implement learning rate scaling and warm-up for use in the [Distributed GPU training](#Distributed-GPU-training) section

-As we will see in the [Single GPU performance profiling and optimization](#Single-GPU-performance-profiling-and-optimization) section, the random rotations add considerable overhead to data loading during training, and we can achieve performance gains by doing these preprocessing steps on the GPU instead using NVIDIA's DALI library.
-Code for this is found in [`utils/data_loader_dali.py`](utils/data_loader_dali.py).

 The script to train the model is [`train.py`](train.py), which uses the following arguments to load the desired training setup:
 ```
 --yaml_config YAML_CONFIG   path to yaml file containing training configs